Skip to main content

 Benefits of API Testing-ACCELQ

-By now, it has been established that API testing is an integral part of the testing cycle.
+By now, it has been established that is an integral part of the testing cycle.
 It helps to validate and qualitatively measure the success of business requirements through a defined test case process.
 More specifically, it helps with:

 • Early Evaluation: It evaluates the API early on and measures its success against a test suite.
 This prevents a lot of loss of time during the development cycle and over-engineering that might be necessary to address minor issues during the later stages.